 Frequently Asked Questions (FAQs)

-Your SOIS Advisors are here to help you via phone, email, Zoom, and MS Teams—whichever platform works best for you.
+Onsite advising is available for all students.
+In addition, your SOIS Advisors are here to help you via phone, email, Zoom, and MS Teams—whichever platform works best for you.

 Please remember, your UWM email is the best way to reach a SOIS advisor.